codeforpdx/recordexpungPDX/doc/docker.md

 Running the containers
 ----------------------

+Development of component source code should often be possible without touching Dockerfiles, so here are a few useful commands that might be sufficient for running and updating docker images in the dev environment.

 Do this once:

     docker swarm init

 To start the containers, do:

     make dev

+This builds the docker images that contain the different app components, then launches the docker stack by instantiating a docker service (which wraps one or more containers) from each component image.
+While the dev stack is running, each service is accessible in the dev environment at `localhost:<port>`, at the exposed ports defined in the docker-compose.dev.yml file.

 To see which containers are running:

     docker ps

+Individual targets in the Makefile exist for building each docker image.
+If making local changes to a single component, you can propagate them to the docker stack by rebuilding the image with:

+    make <image_name>

 To restart a single container: